 The Death of Bon Scott

-On Feb.
-19, 1980, Bon Scott was found dead.
-The legendary AC/DC frontman had been out drinking with friends — but the casual evening took a terrible turn as Scott passed out in his car, and ultimately choked to death on his own vomit.
+Bon Scott was found dead on Feb.
+19, 1980.
+The AC/DC frontman had been out drinking with friends – but the casual evening took a terrible turn as Scott passed out in his car, and ultimately choked to death on his own vomit.
 He was only 33 years old.

 "For us, it was like losing a member of your family," guitarist Angus Young said in a subsequent interview.
 "It's very, very difficult to go through something like that.
 Not only is it your friend, it's also somebody you've been working with all that time."

-Throughout 1979, AC/DC had been a band on the rise.
+AC/DC had been a band on the rise throughout 1979.
 Highway to Hell, their seventh album, had truly put them on the map, especially in America.
 The accompanying tour had also proved to be a huge success.
 On Jan.
-27, 1980, the final show of the Highway to Hell tour took place at the Gaumont Theatre in Southampton, U.K. This would also prove to be Scott’s last show.
+27, 1980, the final show of the Highway to Hell tour took place at the Gaumont Theatre in Southampton, U.K. This would also prove to be Scott's last show.